artur-gurgul-pro/artur-gurgul-pro.github.io/cv.markdown

 # Professional experience

 May - 2016 - present
-Swift/iOS developer at RST IT
+## Swift/iOS developer at RST IT
-  Zbooni - I am working on a mobile application dedicated to sellers who offer product using social networking.
+  Zbooni - I am working on a mobile application dedicated to sellers who offer theirs products using social networking.

 Dec 2013 - Nov 2015
 Objc/iOS developer at SMSGrupp